Daniel-DHu/Daniel-DHu.github.io/_pages/about.md

 # 💬 News
+- *2025.05*: &nbsp;🎉🎉 Our paper on “Feariosity”-guided reinforcement learning has been accepted by IEEE RA-L!
 - *2025.04*: &nbsp;🎉🎉 Congratulations on completing my PhD confirmation, and becoming a PhD candidate!
 - *2024.11*: &nbsp;🎉🎉 Our paper on expert-guided EMS for electrified vehicles has been accepted by Applied Energy (APEN)!
 - *2023.12*: &nbsp;🎉🎉 Our paper on Transfer-based reinforcement learning for energy management has been accepted by Energy!